kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 Terms defined in the Acts are used as so defined.
 As used in this part:

-*Act* means a statute listed in §16.1 and any regulation, agreement, or document of conveyance issued or made under that statute.
+*Act* means a statute listed in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.1   Applicability and description of part.|§16.1]] and any regulation, agreement, or document of conveyance issued or made under that statute.

 *Administrator* means the Administrator of the FAA.